Contact Info

 No, low negative predictive value (23%) means a negative test does not rule out tears; MRI may still be needed.[3]

-Osteoarthritis Disability Blue Book: Can You Qualify?
+How Osteoarthritis Disability Can Unlock Benefits for You

 Medical Health Zone